truenas/documentation/content/SCALE/SCALEUIReference/Shares/iSCSISharesScreens.md

 Click **Wizard** to open the **Wizard iSCSI** screen.
 After adding a block share, the widget displays shares below the toolbar.
 The **No Targets** screen opens only when the system does not have an iSCSI target configured on the system.

-By utilizing these iSCSI targets, TrueNAS SCALE can achieve high availability (HA) and hybrid storage solutions for enhanced reliability and performance.

 ![iSCSINoTargetsScreen](/images/SCALE/Shares/iSCSINoTargetsScreen.png "iSCSI No Targets screen")